saltcorn/saltcorn/README.md

 ### Installing node and npm

-For a recent version (v18) of Node.js:
+For a recent version (v22) of Node.js:

 ```
-wget -qO - https://deb.nodesource.com/setup_18.x | sudo -E bash -
+wget -qO - https://deb.nodesource.com/setup_22.x | sudo -E bash -
 sudo apt-get install -y nodejs libpq-dev build-essential python-is-python3
 ```

-You can also use Node 20 or 22.
+You can also any Node version 18-24.

 ### Install Saltcorn